big-tuwien/big-tuwien.github.io/content/publication/tuw-246351/index.md

 publication_types:
 - '1'
 publishDate: '2015-10-05'
+specifics: 'Vortrag: Symposium on the 2nd ACM SIGCHI annual symposium on Computer-Human Interaction in Play (CHI PLAY), London, Great Britain; 05.10.2015 - 07.10.2015;
+  in: "Proceedings of the 2015 Annual Symposium on Computer-Human Interaction in Play", ACM, (2015), ISBN: 978-1-4503-3466-2; S. 109 - 113.'
 title: 'Low-Cost Gamification of Online Surveys: Improving the User Experience through Achievement Badges'
 url_pdf: ''